WinstarNZ/yourqs_dev_manual/readme.md

       - `Hard LandScape` Model
   > All of the models mentioned are belongs to `Project` Model.

-We designed this model architecture so that, it can be modular if some section of the project needs modification.The team decided not to put it on a JSON datatype because of the limitation of MSSQL Database that was integrated to our app.
+We designed this model architecture so that, it can be modular if some section of the project scope form needs modification.The team decided not to put it on a JSON datatype because of the limitation of MSSQL Database that was integrated to our app.